About Us

 The growth, acquisitions, and preservation of quarries continued with Mr. Ramos’ purchase of Fletcher Granite in 2010.
 This historic company pioneered the granite industry in its bridge, curbing, and building work, including the Thurgood Marshall Federal Judiciary Building in Washington, DC (Chelmsford) and the National Archives Building in Washington, DC (Milford Pink).
 Mr. Ramos could not stand by and let Fletcher’s quarries be buried, lost, and forgotten.
 These quarries include Tapestry, Kitledge, Milford Pink, Addison Black and Madison Pink.

-To this day Mr. Ramos continues to quarry.
-His pure passion for art and architecture stands firm at the center of all he does.
+Mr. Ramos continued to quarry and fabricate daily.
+His pure passion for art, architecture and engineering stood firm at the center of all he built.

-His wife Ann Marie presides as his Chief Financial Officer and oversees block sales.
-Their daughter Toni serves as her father’s personal assistant and right-hand man.
+His wife Ann Marie presided as his Chief Financial Officer and oversaw block sales.
+Their daughter Toni served as her father’s personal assistant and right-hand man.

 Tony and Ann Marie at the National WWII Memorial Dedication